dbenders1/rohmpc-anonymous/README.md

 :jigsaw: **Modular** - The design pipeline allows to integrate your own dynamic model and adjust other system properties to customize the setup for your own application!

-:repeat: **Reproducible** - All simulations are deterministic will give the same results every run.
+:repeat: **Reproducible** - All simulations are deterministic: they will give the same results every run through the use of random seeds.
 You missed some data?
 No problem, you can re-run the pipeline at any time to regenerate the results!

 Visit the following links to see how each of the steps in the pipeline is implemented.
 1. [Uncertainty quantification](./src/uq.md)